emuhlestein/notes/angular/responsive.md

 ### Display

-css: display: none; // removes element from DOM
+* display: none; // removes element from DOM
-css: visibility: hidden; // hides the element but is still in the DOM
+* visibility: hidden; // hides the element but is still in the DOM
-css: display: block; // Display as a block element.
+* display: block; // Display as a block element.
 Starts on new line and takes up entire width
-css: display: inline; // Displays as a <span>.
+* display: inline; // Displays as a <span>.
 Any height and width properties have no affect.
-css: display: inline-block; // Displays as a inline block.
+* display: inline-block; // Displays as a inline block.
 Any height and width properties DO have affect.

 ![Alt text](../assets/blue-rectangle.svg) ![Alt text](../assets/blue-rectangle.svg)